-6. Q: How many modules do I need to pass in order to obtain a Graduate Certificate?
+6. Q: How many courses do I need to pass in order to obtain a Graduate Certificate?

-Ans: To be awarded the graduate certificate, the candidate must complete three modules (12 modular credits) listed in the GC-CF programme structure, and obtain at least a CAP of 2.5
+Ans: To be awarded the graduate certificate, the candidate must complete three courses (12 modular credits) listed in the GC-CF programme structure, and obtain at least a GPA of 2.5.

-7. Q: As the GC-CF programme is a part-time programme for working professionals, can I take it on a modular basis, ie. enroll in one module per semester due to work commitment?
+7. Q: As the GC-CF programme is a part-time programme for working professionals, can I take it on a modular basis, ie. enroll in one course per semester due to work commitment?

-Ans: Part-time students can take minimally one module per semester.
+Ans: Part-time students can take minimally one course per semester.

-1. Q: Is there a difference in terms of course fee for International Student /Singapore Citizen/ PR?
+1. Q: Is there a difference in terms of programme fee for International Student /Singapore Citizen/ PR?

-Ans: For details on course fees, you may refer to our website - Course Fees.
+Ans: For details on programme fees, you may refer to our website – Programme Fees.

 2. Q: Graduate Certificate in Computing Foundations qualify for SSG funding for Singapore Citizens and Singapore PR.
 How should I go about applying it?

-Ans: You may refer to the breakdown of the course fees on our website – Course Fees.
-Please note that the course fees indicated is on a per module basis.
-For candidates who are eligible for SSG funding, their Student Bill will be reflected accordingly, after verifications have been done.
-You may be requested to provide additional documents for verification, depending on the type of funding scheme
+Ans: You may refer to the breakdown of the programme fees on our website – Programme Fees.
+Please note that the programme fees indicated are on a per course basis.
+For candidates who are eligible for SSG funding, their Student Bill will be reflected accordingly, after verifications have been completed.
+You may be requested to provide additional documents for verification, depending on the type of funding scheme.

-3. Q: Is the course fees stated on the website for one module?
+3. Q: Are the programme fees stated on the website for one course?

 4. Q: Does the total nett programme fee payable include the Student Services Fee?

-Ans: The fees payable for the course/modules is not inclusive of the Student Services Fee.
+Ans: The fees payable for the courses are not inclusive of the Student Services Fee.

-5. Q: If I would like to withdraw from the programme, am I able to get a refund for the course fees that I have paid?
+5. Q: If I would like to withdraw from the programme, am I able to get a refund for the programme fees that I have paid?